frantisekstanko/english-grammar/README.md

 emotions, senses or states of being (e.g. *believe*, *love*, *know*)
 - **dynamic verbs** – opposite of stative verbs, dynamic verbs describe actions that have duration (e.g. *run*, *speak*)
+- **impersonal verbs** – verbs not referring to a specific subject but rather expressing actions or states related to time, distances, weather or natural forces (e.g. *it rains, it seems*)

 ## Adjectives